 We understand Coronavirus is a concern for NoHo businesses, workers, and residents.
 This is a rapidly evolving situation, and we will provide the most up-to-date information we have.
 Please check back here for updates; we will update this page with new resources as we recieve them.
 If you need resources in a language other than English or have a question, please reach out to us.
 Updates from the NoHo BID are regularly sent out to our email list.
 Join our newsletter here.

-At this time, we are suggesting you apply to all resources you are eligible for.
-We understand that there are no penalties to applying for any of these programs, and recieving one does not make you ineligble for any others or affect your chances of recieving funding.
+At this time, some federal and city loan and grant programs are on hold.
+We will update this page if more funds become available.
+We are suggesting you apply to all resources you are eligible for.
+We understand that there are no penalties to applying for any of these programs, and receiving one does not make you ineligble for any others or affect your chances of receiving funding.

 FEDERAL FINANCIAL RESOURCES: